-- Proposal No. 1: To elect the seven nominees named herein to serve on our Board of Directors until the 2019 Annual Meeting of Stockholders; and - o Proposal No. 2: To ratify the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
+- o Proposal No. 1: To elect the six nominees named herein to serve on our Board of Directors until the 2020 Annual Meeting of Stockholders; and - o Proposal No. 2: To ratify the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.